The Highlights, The Favourites and The Flops of 2015

 3 - The Labyrinth (Nightfall Gardens #3) by Allen Houston (Click for review)

 The Labyrinth is the third book in the Nightfall Gardens trilogy and boy what a trilogy this was!
 I really can't do justice to how much fun and enjoyment that this trilogy brought me.
-I don't think I have ever given 5 stars to every book in a single series, so doing so with Nightfall Gardens is a first for me, never mind all three making to to my favourites shelf.
-Two firsts!
+I don't think I have ever given 5 stars to every book in a single series, so doing so with Nightfall Gardens is a first for me, never mind all three making

 On starting book one of this series I didn't realise just how much I would be drawn into the story and how everything else would be put on hold till they were finished.
 I read all three books in just over 3 days, I just couldn't put them down.
 I was fighting with myself the whole time, I wanted to put it down so it would last longer but I just couldn't stay away.